blueridgeboost/blueridgeboost.github.io/src/content/upper_elementary.md

 #### Session 1

-Students learn that coding is giving precise instructions to a computer, use advanced planning to create efficient programs, and learn the concept of objects and learn that objects can perform several actions.
+Students learn that coding is giving precise instructions to a computer, using advanced planning to create efficient programs.
+Students study objects that can perform several actions.

 #### Session 2